irods/irods/manual.rst

  $ (sudo) rpm -i irods-resource-TEMPLATE_IRODSVERSION-64bit-centos6.rpm
  $ (sudo) /var/lib/irods/packaging/setup_irods.sh

-The `setup_irods.sh` script will ask for the following twelve pieces of information about the existing data grid that the iRODS resource server will need in order to stand up and then connect to its configured iCAT Zone:
+The `setup_irods.sh` script will ask for the following twelve pieces of information about the existing Zone that the iRODS resource server will need in order to stand up and then connect to its configured iCAT Zone:

 1) Service Account Name
 2) Service Account Group